 - 2 tablespoon Grand Marnier

 - ¾ teaspoon baking powder

 - 16 oz semi sweet chocolate chopped or two cups of chocolate chips

-- 2 sticks unsalted butter cut into pieces
+- 8 oz butter two sticks, cut into pieces

 - 1 cup light brown sugar